ampproject/amp.dev/content/docs/guides/author_develop/pwa-amp.md

 ## AMP as data source for your PWA

-One of the core features of AMP Pages is that they're easy and safe to embed, which is why an ever growing number of platforms is happy to distribute and serve them.
+One of the core features of AMP Pages is that they're easy and safe to embed, which is why an ever-growing number of platforms are happy to distribute and serve them.

-If you're building a Progressive Web App, you can benefit from the same and dramatically reduce your backend and client complexity by **re-using your AMP Pages as data-source for your PWA**.
+If you're building a Progressive Web App, you can receive the same benefits and dramatically reduce your backend and client complexity by **re-using your AMP Pages as data-source for your PWA**.

 {% call callout('Read on', type='read') %}
 Learn how to [consume AMP pages within a PWA](/docs/guides/pwa-amp/amp-in-pwa).